 Side note #2: you should still patch test the serum before applying it to your face.
 I’ll get more into that later.

 I think this is the best of the best face masks for sensitive skin.
 I absolutely love it.

 It is a pure cotton sheet mask that leaves my skin feeling hydrated and happy.

 But the ingredients will make you nervous if you aren’t into Asian or Korean beauty products.

 The mask is soaked in snail mucin (a compound in the mucus snails leave behind).
 If you’ve never heard of it, you’re probably thinking “No way am I going to put snail stuff on my face!”
 But you should try it.

 Patch test first, of course.
 But try it.
 There are tons and tons of people (myself included) that swear by the stuff and swear by this mask.

 Besides mucin, the mask has extracts of bee venom, aloe leaf, tea, willow bark, elm, and lichen.
 Yes, you read that right … bee venom extract.
 It helps to even out your skin tone.

 Altogether, the mask claims to moisturize, brighten, lift, and cool your skin and improve wrinkles.
 And it is free from parabens, artificial colors, oil and alcohol.

-You can choose from aloe, blueberry, green tea, snail and deep sea water masks.
-But I must warn you – like the propolis mask – they have fragrance.
+You can choose from aloe, propolis, blueberry, green tea, snail and deep sea water masks.
+But I must warn you some of them have fragrance.